Painful periods or discomfort associated with menstruation, otherwise known as dysmenorrhea, is the most prevalent women’s health issue in the world.

 In addition to numerous other health issues related to these oils, they are extremely high in omega-6 fatty acids and their consumption has directly led to the omega-6/omega-3 imbalances we are experiencing today.

-Here is a list of oils you should try to avoid:
+Oils you should try to avoid:

-Here is a list of oils you should be using:
+Oils you should be using:

 Just by removing these vegetable oils from your diet you will be taking a huge step towards bringing your omega-6/omega-3 ratio back in balance, but this alone isn’t enough.
 Removing sources containing large amounts of omega-6 fatty acids is only half the battle.